curityio/example-consentor/README.md

 For a list of the dependencies and their versions, run `mvn dependency:list`.
 Ensure that all of these are installed in the plugin group; otherwise, they will not be accessible to this plugin and run-time errors will result.

 ## Creating the Example Consentor
-The easiest way to configure a new consentor is using the Curity admin UI.
+The easiest way to configure a new Consentor is using the Curity admin UI.

 - Go to the `Profiles` page.
 Select a profile of type Token Service Profile.
-This is where the consentor instance should be created.
+This is where the Consentor instance should be created.
 - Navigate lower in the `General` section and at the `Consentors` sub-section click the `New consentor` button.
-- Once the pop-up shows up, type a name/identifier for the consentor and select the type `Example`.
+- Once the pop-up shows up, type a name/identifier for the Consentor and select the type `Price Consent`.
 Click `Next`.
 - Enter the prefix of the scope for the transaction id that the client will request during login.
 The plugin will take the first scope that starts with the prefix and parse the value (suffix).
 - Configure the API endpoint to query.
 In this example the query will look like `<protocol>://<hostname>:<port><path>?transactionId=<value from scope>` where `<value from scope>` is the suffix from the scope as described above.
 - Select an HTTP client that will be used for communicating with the API.
 The HTTP client defines among others the protocol to be used, i.e. HTTP or HTTPS.